deanwraith/recycling/README.md

     Added dropdown button functionality and styling.
     * 13:59 23/05/2021 - Dropdown Button and Styling
     Dropdown button moved to right of page!
 Finally!
 Really struggled with this.
+    * 10:28 24/05/2021 - Header and dropdown
+    Changed the header and dropdown button functionality and styling by using w3.css.
 ## 4. Deployment

 * The site was deployed to GitHub pages.
 The steps to deploy are as follows: